validatedpatterns/docs/content/contribute/creating-a-pattern.md

 * values-<main-hub>.yaml  (e.g. values-datacenter.yaml)
 * values-<edge>.yaml (e.g. values-edge-site.yaml, values-factory.yaml, values-development.yaml, etc.)
 * values-global.yaml (used to override global values across clusters)
-* values-secrets.yaml (NEVER commit this to github, gitlab etc. This file should be in a safe directory on your latpop)
+* values-secrets.yaml (NEVER commit this to github, gitlab etc. This file should be in a safe directory on your laptop)

 ## Operators into framework